aarohidk/aarohidk.github.io/_portfolio/example copy.md

 ---
 •	Assessing economic viability of commercializing haptic gloves for virtual reality.
 Strategizing recommendations for product process decisions such as manufacturing location, implementing automation & supplier choices via sensitivity analysis.

 •	Created a virtual model of the manufacturing facility to optimize mass production of the technology, including estimating production costs, identifying cost drivers, and proposing opportunities for cost reduction and process improvement.

 •	Development and execution of a choice-based conjoint survey targeting potential customers, enabling precise estimation of demand and identification of key demand drivers

-optional info list (delete if not using):

 {:.list-inline}
-- January 2023 – May 2023
+- **January 2023 – May 2023**
-- Tools/Technologies/Skills: Excel, Sawtooth, MTurk, Data Analysis & Visualization, Sensitivity Analysis, Consumer Behavior Analysis, Teamwork, Client Communications
+- **Tools/Technologies/Skills:** Excel, Sawtooth, MTurk, Data Analysis & Visualization, Sensitivity Analysis, Consumer Behavior Analysis, Teamwork, Client Communications